 Individual teams in The American have enjoyed some of their best seasons in program history as members of the conference.
-UCF has finished in the national top 10 twice in six seasons as a conference member – in 2013 and 2017.
-Houston went 13-1 in the 2015 football season, setting a school record for wins, while Navy won a program-record 11 games in its first season in the conference, and matched that mark with its 2019 campaign.
+UCF finished in the national top 10 twice as a conference member – in 2013 and 2017.
+Houston went 13-1 in the 2015 football season, setting a school record for wins, while Navy won a program-record 11 games in 2015, its first season in the conference, and matched that mark with its 2019 campaign.
 Memphis, which had not won 10 games in a season since 1938, has registered three 10-win seasons in the last five years (2015, 2017, 2019), including a school-record 12 wins in 2019.
 Temple enjoyed its first 10-win season in school history in 2015.
 USF finished in the top 25 for the first two times in program history (2016, 2017).
 Cincinnati has registered its third and fourth 11-win seasons in program history in 2018 and 2019.
 SMU returned to national prominence in 2019 with a 10-win season, during which the Mustangs were ranked as high as No. 14 nationally.

 American Athletic Conference teams have access to the pinnacle of college football’s postseason structure.
 An American representative would be chosen for the College Football Playoff semifinals if it is among the top four teams in the CFP selection committee’s final ranking.
 Otherwise, the league would place its champion in a New Year’s Bowl if it is ranked higher than the champions of Conference USA, the Mid-American Conference, the Mountain West Conference and the Sun Belt Conference.

 Additionally, The American holds primary or secondary partnerships with an expansive group bowls for the new cycle, which begins in 2020, ensuring multiple annual matchups against the nation’s top conferences and providing desirable postseason destinations for member institutions.